 - Credit-worthiness tool.
 Many B2B systems provide assessments of buyer credit.
 This allows sellers to limit the credit they offer or feel safer in selling to the buyer.

 - Integrated reporting.
 Reporting is the most important feature of B2B payment systems.
 The best, like BlueCart Payment Processing, include the ability to send automated payment reminders, report on on-time or late payments, collections, and more.

 How Do B2B Payments Work?

 B2B payments are either received at the point of sale or an invoice is sent to the buyer at a later date.
-Most B2B businesses send invoices monthly and require payment in 30 days.
+Most B2B businesses send invoices monthly and require payment in 30 days, or net 30.
 The method and terms of payment vary by business and relationship of the parties involved.

 Which Type of Electronic Payment Is Typically Favored in B2B?

 Electronic checks are the preferred payment method for most B2B businesses.
 This is due to the low cost of payment processing to the business and a guarantee that the payment won't be canceled.
 B2B ecommerce businesses prefer electronic payments due to their speed and security.